Semiinfinite sheaves on affine flag varieties: Introduction

 \subsection{Acknowledgements}

 As should be clear from the description above, this paper owes much to work of Gaitsgory.
-We thank Alexis Bouthier for very helpful explanations on various topics related to this work, and Ivan Losev for indicating a reference.
+We thank Alexis Bouthier for very helpful explanations on various topics related to this work, Ivan Losev for indicating a reference, and Gabriel Dospinescu, Timo Richarz and Quan Situ for useful discussions and comments.